oroinc/documentation/crm/user_guide_roles/sales_tools/opportunities.rst

 :ref:`Inline editing <doc-grids-actions-records-edit-inline>` can help you amend opportunity details without opening the edit opportunity form.
 For opportunities, it is available from records' grids and view pages.

-If the |IcEditInline| **Edit Inline** icon appears next to the field, inline editing is available for that value.
+If the |IcPencil| **Edit Inline** icon appears next to the field, inline editing is available for that value.

-To edit the opportunity from the grid, double-click on the field or the inline editing icon |IcEditInline| in the field you wish to edit.
+To edit the opportunity from the grid, double-click on the field or the inline editing icon |IcPencil| in the field you wish to edit.

 |
 |